Chapter 24 – Problems in Canberra’s ANU – 1968-9

 My Chinese was much better (thanks to the year I had spent with C.).
 I now had good Russian and adequate Japanese, a further three years of valuable EA experience (China desk and in Moscow) and was about to get a doctorate in international economics.

-As well, I had produced a full-scale book on Chinese foreign policies whose chapters on the Sino-Indian frontier dispute, the Sino-Soviet ideological dispute and the importance of Taiwan were filled with original and closely researched material of doctorate standard.
+As well, I had produced a full-scale book on Chinese foreign policies whose chapters on the Sino-Indian frontier dispute, the Sino-Soviet ideological dispute and the importance of Taiwan were filled with original and closely researched material,all of doctorate standard.

 It was probably one of the very few books on foreign affairs to be published in Australia at the time that could be republished today without much change.